siddk/udacity/Web Development/Lessons/Lesson6/lesson6.md

 2. So we can store more data
 3. SO we're more resilient to failure (redundancy)
 4. So we can serve requests faster

+**What do we Scale?**
+1. Bandwidth
+2. Computers (memory, CPU)
+3. Power
+4. Storage

+We can scale across all four of these objects, though the scale-case varies depending on individual need.